calculate mapmaking information from field notes, and draw and verify accuracy of topographical maps.

-Mapping Technicians with little to no experience tend to make between $26060 and $32580 while the more experienced ones make over $54500 per year.
+Mapping Technicians with little to no experience tend to make between $27360 and $34300 while the more experienced ones can earn over $58250 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Mapping Technician is to move to a higher paying state like CA. Right now, the highest paying states for Mapping Technicians are CA, AK, NV, CT and WA.
+One of the easiest ways to increase your salary as a Mapping Technician is to move to a higher paying state like CA. Right now, the highest paying states for Mapping Technicians are CA, AK, MA, CT and IL.

-3 other factors that can increase your salary as A Mapping Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Mapping Technician is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Mapping Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Mapping Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons